atlas by clearpeople

 Inadequate collaboration

-Without the help of all teams and departments across your organisation, a knowledge management system isn't going to be worth the investment.
-This is why it's essential to incentivise participation with rewards, recognition, and other employee bonuses.
+Without the help of all teams and departments across your organization, a knowledge management system isn't going to be worth the investment.
+This is why it's essential to incentivize participation with rewards, recognition, and other employee bonuses.

-While this can represent another financial implication for your organisation, rewarding employees with modest bonuses is going to be more affordable than paying for expert consulting or other external resources.
+While this can represent another financial implication for your organization, rewarding employees with modest bonuses is going to be more affordable than paying for expert consulting or other external resources.

 Security